 - Custom solar solutions: Since each home presents unique variables, Complete Solar create system mock ups so they can test ideas for efficiency.

 - Power purchase agreement: While solar panel installation has become more affordable in recent years, Complete Solar still offers a power purchase agreement that lets clients keep costs even lower by paying for the electricity they use instead of panels, power inverters and other expensive equipment.

 - Attractive panel placement: Complete Solar can provide several mock ups to help homeowners decide how they want to hide solar panels or place them in attractive arrangements that can enhance a home's appearance.

-- Best for Families, homeowners who want affordable access to solar power, and small & large businesses.
+- Best for families, homeowners who want affordable access to solar power and small and large businesses.

 Compare Solar Energy Companies

 - Complete Solar